MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L07_Work_with_data.md

     Set(UserPrimaryEmail, User().Email)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3. Add the snippet below to the **OnStart** property.
+3. Add the snippet below to the **OnStart** property, after the snippet already there.
 This snippet will first
     terminate the first function with semicolon, get the current User and save
     it in a global variable name **CurrentUser**.